-If you have missing or damaged teeth, there is a permanent, natural-looking solution that can remedy your smile without dentures or partials.
-Dental implants are an excellent replacement option that can improve your teeth’s appearance, speech, ability to eat, self-esteem, and overall oral health.
+If you have missing or damaged teeth, there is a permanent, natural-looking solution that can remedy your smile without fixed dentures or fixed partials dentures.
+Dental implants are an excellent replacement option that can improve your teeths’ appearance, speech, ability to eat, self-esteem, and overall oral health.

 - Permanent Solution – Dental implants have a 98 percent success rate, lasting a lifetime if taken care of properly.

-- Functionality – Your smile won’t be the only thing to improve with dental implants.
+- Functionality – Your smile won’t be the only thing to improve with a dental implant.
 You will see great benefits to your facial structure, chewing and swallowing mechanisms, and speaking abilities.

-- Natural Look – Your dentist will work closely with you to ensure that the crown covering the implant matches the surrounding teeth exactly.
+- Natural Look – Your Westmont dentist or oral surgeon will work closely with you to ensure that the crown covering the implant matches the surrounding teeth exactly.

-- Easy Maintenance – The implant acts as just another tooth – no special treatment required!
+- Easy Maintenance – The implant acts as just another set of healthy teeth – no special treatment or routine cleanings required!
 Just maintain good oral hygiene to keep them clean and healthy.

 - Your Health – You may be a good candidate for an implant if you are generally in good health (this is more of a factor than your age).